sobhandev/phpMVC/README.md

 # phpMVC
 A simple project PHPMVC
 ---------------------------------------------------------------------------------------------
-for use go to 'App/config' and change Address to your serverAdress
+for use go to 'App/config' and change Address to your serverAdress and Mysql Config